Which is better?

 However, we love whole flax seeds.
 They are super healthy.
 They taste nutty and are perfect for sprinkling into salads and cereals.

-You are much better off taking a pharmaceutical grade fish oil supplement.
+You are much better off taking a ultra-concentrated fish oil supplement.

-‘Pharmaceutical grade’ means it is highly purified and has more than 70 to 80% usable forms of Omega-3 from fish.
-This means you feel faster benefits with fewer pills.
+‘Pharmaceutical grade or ultra-concentrated’ means it is highly purified and has more than 85% usable forms of Omega-3 from fish.
+This means you feel benefits with fewer pills.
 Regular store brand fish oils have only about 20 to 30% Omega-3.

 What Scientists and Doctors have to say about Flaxseed Oil vs Fish Oil